kgignatyev/full-stack-seed/fss-sboot-service/README.md

 Have PostgreSQL up and running on port 5432
 >brew install postgresql

-Create 'fss' database , for example
+Create 'fss' database and in it schema 'jobs', for example
->  psql -d postgres  -c 'create database fss'
+> psql -d postgres  -c 'CREATE DATABASE fss'
+> psql -d fss -d 'CREATE SCHEMA jobs'

-Or use your favorite DB management tool like https://dbeaver.io/ to do the same Then create config directory and application.properties file in it (do not add it to git!) and the following properties in it
+Or use your favorite DB management tool like https://dbeaver.io/ to do the same Then create **config** directory and application.properties file in it (do not add it to git!) and the following properties in it
 ```text
 spring.datasource.url= jdbc:postgresql://localhost:5432/fss